fahmifahim/linux-daily/linux-admin-lpic1.md

 # Currently at 22:00 and will shutdown the system on 23:00
 $ shutdown -h +60
 $ shutdown -h 23:00
+$ shutdown -r 23:00 "Rebooting in 10 minutes"
+$ shutdown -r +10 "Rebooting in 10 minutes"
 ```

 #### # Systemctl command